[Minor revision–posted 11/28/23 (replaces 10/20/21 edition)]

 7. Humane Slaughter of Animals

 a.
-The TTU Gordon W. Davis Meat Laboratory slaughters animals while under inspection by the USDA-FSIS.
+The TTU Gordon W. Davis Meat Laboratory slaughters animals while under inspection by the United States Department of Agriculture – Food Safety and Inspection Service (USDA-FSIS).
 The USDA-FSIS assures compliance with the federal Humane Methods of Slaughter Act (HMSA; P.L.
-85-765; 7 U.S.C.
+85–765; 7 U.S.C.
 1901 et seq.).
 Texas Tech University must comply with the HMSA and USDA-FSIS regulations, policies, and guidelines.
+The IACUC does not have oversight on animals slaughtered under the HMSA.

-(1) The IO will appoint a HMSA committee comprising at least:
+(1) The IO will appoint an HMSA committee comprising at least:

 (2) The HMSA committee will:

-(3) The HSMA committee will issue a report of its activities to the IO at the end of the fall and spring semesters each year.
+(3) The HMSA committee will issue a report of its activities to the IO at the end of the fall and spring semesters each year.

-(4) Communication between USDA-FSIS and Texas Tech University will include the HSMA and the IO.
+(4) Communication between USDA-FSIS and Texas Tech University will include the HMSA and the IO.

 8. Other Animal Issues

-Any animal issue other than those involving teaching, research, or humane slaughter will be the responsibility of the IO and the AVPRRI.
+a.
+Any animal issue other than those involving teaching, demonstration, research, or humane slaughter will be the responsibility of the IO and the AVPRRI.

 04 Audit Services